- Minimum 3.0 GPA on a 4.0 scale is required for interviews

 University of Maine System

 If applying through the Centralized Application Service for Occupational Therapy Programs (OTCAS), please submit all materials directly to OTCAS.

 OTCAS Transcript Processing Center

 Watertown, MA 02471

-Colleges and universities that participate in electronic submission of transcripts can send official transcripts to firstname.lastname@example.org .
-Resumes, essays, and other documents can also be sent to email@example.com .
+Colleges and universities that participate in electronic submission of transcripts may send official transcripts to email@example.com

 For a transcript or recommendation to be considered official, it must be sent by the institution or the person writing the recommendation.